 All medications (including over-the-counter) are kept, locked up and monitored by the Caring House staff.

 What are the visiting hours?

 During the ongoing COVID-19 pandemic, visits are by appointment only, between 9:00 am and 6:00 pm, and follow our visitor approach.

 We have dedicated personal electronic devices for each resident to utilize in the comfort and safety of their room.
 Residents will be assisted in using video and audio calling to reach loved ones.

 Where should we park?

 Parking is available in the parking lot of the First Christian Church of Torrance (“Blue Church”) at the intersection of Onrado St. and Felbar Ave.
-The lot is about 300 strides (15 calories) away from the house.
-Location map.
+The lot is just a short walk from the house.
+Click here for more details about parking and visiting, including a parking map.

 Can I bring my own furniture and other personal belongings?